SweetJonnySauce/EDMC-Plugin-Registry/docs/CONTRIBUTING.md

 The current fields expected are:
 - `pluginName`: (str) The name of the plugin.
 - `pluginVer`: (str) A Semantic Version compatible version string.
-- `pluginZip`: (str) A link to the latest release archive of the plugin.
 - `autoUpdateEnabled`: (bool) A boolean value that determines if the plugin can attempt to auto-update.
 - `autoInstallEnabled`: (bool) A boolean value that determines if the plugin can attempt to automatically install itself.
 - `pluginAuthors`: (list) A list of strings, where each string is an author or authorized maintainer of a plugin.
 - `pluginMainLink`: (str) A web URL for the main project page.
 - `pluginLastUpdate`: (str) The date of the last plugin update.
 - `pluginDirName`: (str) The directory the plugin is loaded from by default.
 Generally, this is the name of the plugin.
-- `pluginCagegory`: (list) A list of strings of which categories the plugin belongs to.
+- `pluginCategory`: (list) A list of strings of which categories the plugin belongs to.
 Valid categories are listed below.
 - `pluginDesc`: (str) A brief description of the plugin's purpose.
 - `pluginLastTestedEDMC`: (str) The last version of EDMC this plugin was tested against.
 - `pluginLicense`: (str) The SPDX license string for your plugin's chosen license.